reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 # Bets and Wagers

-It's fun to play _Rock, Paper, Scissors!_ with friends for a laugh, but it's even better to play it with enemies and your entire life-savings on the line!
+It's fun to play _Rock, Paper, Scissors!_ with friends for a laugh, but it's even better to play it with enemies and your entire lifesavings on the line!
 Let's change our program so Alice can offer a wager to Bob and whomever wins will take the pot.

 This time, we'll start with changes to the JavaScript [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29) and then we'll go back into the Reach code and connect the new methods.